happybeing/safenetwork-webapi/README.md

 ```
 var Safenetwork = new SafenetworkWebApi
 var $rdf = require('rdflib')
-$rdf.Safenetwork = Safenetwork
+$rdf.appFetch = Safenetwork.fetch.bind(Safenetwork) // Hook for rdflib Fetcher
 ```

 ### Usage in your app

 The above enable support for 'safe:' URIs whenever you use window.fetch(), and if you also assign $rdf.Safenetwork within rdflib.js Fetcher class.

 If your app uses other means for LDP requests, such as XmlHttpRequest,